 Whether you are new to Falling Creek or a veteran parent, explore our website to learn more about our program.

-We also encourage you to read the staff section of our web site to learn more about what we look for in our counselors and how we recruit.
+We also encourage you to read the staff section of our web site to learn more about what we look for in our counselors and how we recruit and select them.

 First-time families may also request more information online, if you are not familiar with our exceptional camp.

 Truly, the development and personal growth our son exhibits after his time at camp is noticeable.
-The fun, the experiences, and the friendships are the icing on the cake!” -Tim Efird from Gastonia, NC (Parent & Alumnus)
+The fun, the experiences, and the friendships are the icing on the cake!” – Tim Efird from Gastonia, North Carolina (Parent & Alumnus)

 - Pre-Camp Checklist

-3. Complete the following forms in your CampInTouch account by the due date:
+3. Complete the following required online forms in your CampInTouch account by the due dates:

-8. Please review the Parent Handbook for answers to questions you or your son may have about camp.
+8. Please review the Parent Handbook and the Parent Information topics within the Parents section of the website for answers to questions you or your son may have about camp.

-9. Cell phones, iPods/other music players, and any other electronics are not allowed at camp.
-Non-Internet accessible cameras and Go-Pros may be brought to camp.
-Falling Creek Camp is not responsible for lost cameras or Go-Pros.
+9. Cell phones, smart watches, iPods/other music players, and any other electronics are not allowed to be brought to camp.
+Non-internet accessible cameras and GoPros may be brought to camp.
+Label everything.
+Falling Creek Camp is not responsible for lost items including cameras, GoPros, or watches.

 - CampInTouch Online